dynamomobile/front-end-assessment/README.md

 - Familiar with Vue
 - Familiar with Redux
 - Familiar with Clean Code principles
-- Strong CSS knowledge (and post processors aka Sass/Scss, LESS)
+- Strong CSS knowledge (and post processors aka SASS/SCSS, LESS, Stylus, etc)
 - Good communication skills: As a Dynamate you will be in touch directly with our customers, so you must be sure to understand the customer's requirements and communicate potential issues and/or suggestions.
 - Write tests (unit/integration/E2E)
 - Very security-oriented approach